dmnfarrell/snipgenie/README.md

 This is because the samples don't match the previous variant call output.
 You might see a `different number of samples` warning.
 By default the results of mpileup are not overwritten as this is the slowest step.
 You should first delete the file `raw.bcf` in the output folder and run again.

-_I have more than 1000 samples and the bcftools mpileup step fails._
+_I have more than 1000 samples and the bcftools mpileup step fails. (applies to old calling method only)_

 This is likely due to the limit on the number of files that can be opened at the same time.
 You can increase this limit on Linux using `ulimit -n 2000` or whatever value you need up to 9999.
 Note that for many samples this step could take several days to run.